E-vyatar/OOP-project/docs/backlog.md

 As a **User** I want:

 - to use keyboard shortcuts, to have a more efficient workflow
+  * Cards/lists can be in 'selected mode'
+  * A specific key combination for adding lists or cards to selected list exists
+  * A specific key combination for deleting lists or cards from selected list exists
+- to have a keyboard shortcuts cheat sheet, so I can know/remember what shortcuts are available
+  * The application has a page with the keys combinations and how yo use them

 ### Epic 7: Server management